MorphinIO/licensespot/README.md

 # licensespot
-A NN to detect a license plate in a given piece of data
+A CNN to detect a license plate in a given piece of data

 ## Getting Started
  - Clone the Project